safeledger logo

 Getting your license is a big step, but your responsibilities don’t end after Free Zone Business Setup in UAE.
 Here are the main things you need to keep doing:

-• Renew Your License Yearly: You must renew your business license every year before it runs out.
-This means paying renewal fees (typically ranging from AED 10,000 to AED 15,000) and making sure your office space lease is still active.
+• You must renew your business license every year before it runs out.
+Renewal fees typically range from AED 10,000 to AED 15,000.

-• File Company Tax Reports: Even if your company pays 0% corporate tax, you must register with the government tax office (FTA) and send in a yearly Corporate Tax report.
-This is a must-do, usually due within 9 months after your financial year ends.
+• Register with the government tax office (FTA) and send in a yearly Corporate Tax report.

-• File VAT Reports (if you need to): If your business is registered for sales tax (VAT), you must send in VAT reports regularly (usually every three months) and pay any VAT you owe.
+• If your business is registered for sales tax (VAT), you must send in VAT reports regularly (usually every three months) and pay any VAT you owe.

-• ESR Reports (if you need to): If your company does certain "Relevant Activities" under ESR rules, you must send a yearly note and, if asked, a yearly report to show you have real business activity in the UAE Free Zone.
+• If your company does certain “Relevant Activities” under ESR rules, you must send a yearly note along with a yearly report.

-• Keep Owner Records Updated: You must keep exact and up-to-date records of who the real main owners of your company are and share them with the Freezone if they ask.
+• Keep exact and up-to-date records of the main owners of your company.

-• Audited Financial Reports: New for 2025: Starting from the financial year 2024, all Free zone companies across the UAE are required to submit audited financial statements, regardless of their size or activity.
+Note: Starting from the financial year 2024, all Free Zone companies across the UAE are required to submit audited financial statements, regardless of their size or activity.
 These reports must be prepared and verified by an independent, registered audit firm to ensure compliance with UAE Corporate Tax regulations.

 To properly cancel your license and avoid penalties, you must also obtain: